 My recent layoff has brought changes to my life, including an exaggerated, newly heightened sense of frugality.
 Though I have been cheap probably since the womb, I now feel an overwhelming consciousness of the cost of everything, the contents of my wallet, the balance of my checking account.
 I have saved every grocery receipt from the last month with the intention that I will map out my spending in some hypertechnical way à la Microsoft Excel and look for ways that I can cut more corners than ever before.

+In honor of the winter holidays, this stinginess took the form of home-baked gifts for the vast majority of my friends and family: lemon anise biscotti, peppermint chocolate cookies covered in white chocolate and dusted with crushed candy canes, candied orange peels, and two types of chocolate bark.
 Amid the festive flurry of kitchen activity, I even found time and energy—and clean utensils—to bake a loaf of pumpkin bread for myself.
 But, as is always the case when I make pumpkin bread, the standard sized can of pumpkin leaves me with an extra half-cup or so leftover.
 I used some of it earlier in the week, adding it to a pot of oatmeal about a minute before the oats were fully cooked.
 This reminded me of my favorite cookie e-ver (oatmeal chocolate chip), which in turn reminded me of how unexpectedly delicious the combination of chocolate and pumpkin can be.

 I used a Mollie Katzen recipe as a guideline, with the exceptions noted below.
 Her preparation times never hold true for me; I always take longer than she does.
 And while she says this recipe yields four dozen cookies, I used a 2-teaspoon cookie scoop and ended up with well over 60.